blaenk/site/content/notes/distributed-systems.md

 In asynchronous replication a situation could arise that appears to violate causality, particularly in partitioned (sharded) databases.
 This can occur if certain partitions are replicated slower than others, so that an observer may see a later write before an earlier one.

 _Consistent prefix reads_ is a guarantee that ensures that if a sequence of writes happens in a certain order, then anyone reading the writes will see them appear in the same order.
+In particular, the state should make causal sense.

 This wouldn't happen if the database always applied writes in the same order, so that reads always saw a consistent prefix.
 But with partitioned databases, partitions oftentimes operate independently so that there is _no global ordering of writes_, and therefore no consistent prefix, so a user may see some parts of the database in an older state and some other parts in a newer state.